nwillc/genfuncs/README.md

 func (s GSlice[T]) Values() (values GSlice[T])
 ```

-Values is the GSlice itself\.
+Values is the GSlice itself.

 ## type [HasValues](<https://github.com/nwillc/genfuncs/blob/master/container/has_values.go#L20-L25>)

-HasValues is an interface that indicates a struct contains values that can counted and be retrieved\.
+HasValues is an interface that indicates a struct contains values that can counted and be retrieved.

 ```go
 type HasValues[T any] interface {